amann45/amann45/README.md

 ###

 <p align="left">it's Aman here's from Siraha, Mirchaiya.
-I am pursuing a bachelor degree in Computer Engineering 🎓 from TU, Nepal. passionate about exploring news ideas, with a love for coding, problem-solving, and always eager to learn new technologies and apply them to real-world challenges.<br><br>- 📚 I'm currently learning Web Programming and Python.<br>- ⚡ In my free time, i use participate in various sports.</p>
+I am pursuing a bachelor degree in Computer Engineering 🎓 from TU, Nepal. passionate about exploring news ideas, with a love for coding, problem-solving, and always eager to learn new technologies and apply them to real-world challenges.<br><br>- 📚 I'm currently learning Web Programming and Python.<br>- ⚡ In my free time, i used to participate in various sports.</p>

 ###